top of page

 Avaaraq Olsen, incumbent mayor.
 Member of Inuit Ataqatigiit, a leftist party.

-Martha Abelsen, social worker and civil servant.
+Martha Abelsen is, social worker and civil servant.
 Member of Siumut, a centre-left party.

 Poul Petersen.
 Member of Demokraatit, a centre-right party.